cisagov/ScubaGear/PowerShell/ScubaGear/baselines/commoncontrols.md

 [Adding Users to the Preset Security Policies](#adding-users-to-the-preset-security-policies) for instructions on adding users to these policies.

+For users not added to the standard or strict preset policies:
 1. Sign in to **Microsoft 365 Defender**.
 2. Under **Email & collaboration**, select **Policies & rules**.
 3. Select **Threat policies**.